Law SchoolMediation Clinic

 Where parties are able to come to an agreement, this is more likely to be kept to than judgements imposed by Court or Tribunal.

-Mediation is also usually a much quicker way of settling disputes than Court processes.
+Mediation can be a much quicker and less stressful way of settling disputes rather than the court processes.

 What happens in mediation?